docker/docs/content/reference/compose-file/interpolation.md

 Compose processes any string following a `$` sign as long as it makes it a valid variable definition - either an alphanumeric name (`[_a-z][_a-z0-9]*`) or a braced string starting with `${`.
-In other circumstances, it will be preserved without attempt to interpolate a value.
+In other circumstances, it will be preserved without attempting to interpolate a value.

 You can use a `$$` (double-dollar sign) when your configuration needs a literal dollar sign.
 This also prevents Compose from interpolating a value, so a `$$`